erythronelumbo/maihuenia/README.md

 Run `make test` to run the tests.

-Note that they are not proper unit tests, but they only checks if the compilation is done successfully.
+Note that they are not proper unit tests, but they only check if the compilation is done successfully.

 ### Compiling the examples